Two car subscription trucks drive down a road next to a forest.

 What cars can I get with a flexible car subscription?

-There's literally a car for everyone.
+There's a car for everyone.
 There are quite a few subscription providers now which makes finding the right car simple.
+Subscriptions give you the chance to explore all of your options!

 Subscription providers often source their vehicles from new, but if it’s a used one, more often than not, your car will be under 6 months to 1 year old.
-If your heart desires, you can basically drive a brand new car every couple of months.
+If your heart desires, you can drive a brand-new car every couple of months.

 • Audi